Check Hard Drive Health on a Mac

 👀

 GSmartControl is built on a popular package, smartctl, which is part of smartmontools.
-It provides a graphical interface to the console application, allowing you to more easily take advantage of its features without having to type long commands in your terminal and stare at the results.
+It provides a graphical interface to the console application, so you can more easily take advantage of its features without having to type long commands in your terminal and stare at the results.
 It’s one of the easier ways to check a Mac hard drive for bad sectors.

 1. Install GSmartControl and launch it.